Cervix

 Board review style question #1

-Which of the following immunoprofiles would be expected in this cervical tumor?
+Which of the following immunoprofiles would be expected in the cervical tumor shown above?

 1. Negative p63, p40, CK5/6, p16; positive CK18, napsin A, inhibin, HPL